Stories of my Chania

 We are there, almost… I mean, this month marks my first six months living in Chania.
 Yet, looking back, I never wrote a proper article about the city.
-Chania is second city on Crete and one of the most beautiful towns around Greece (or so Greeks say).
-Let’s walk around the street stories of my Chania.
+Chania is the second city on Crete and one of the most beautiful towns around Greece (or so Greeks say).
+Let’s walk around its street stories, let’s see what to do in Chania.

 The Muslim Quarter

 If you exit the market from the back door, you will be inside the old town.
 On the pedestrian street Chatzimichali Daliani, you will find the Minaret of Ahmet Aga.
 This is one of the two surviving minarets in town, a remnant of the Ottoman rule.